Cat Moods? How to Use CBD for Cats for Different Cat Moods

 Not all cat moods are bad.
 In fact, many of your cat’s moods are the reason you love them – from the purry baby that sits on your chest at night to the playful after-dinner kitty who wants to chase the laser.
 But sometimes, we see dramatic mood swings from happy to grumpy in the blink of an eye, which can be troublesome for both you and your cat.

 Here, we’ll talk about some of the hard-to-manage moods your cat might swing into, including:

 - Crazy, unmanageable cat

 - Scared or nervous cat

-Crazy, Bouncing-Off-the-Wall Cat
+Crazy, Bouncing-off-the-Wall Cat

 Some people might call this the “parkour” cat, in reference to the training practice where athletes speed through complex environments by bouncing off walls and swinging off railings.
 When your cat feels crazy, its behavior can be absolutely shocking.
 They might even achieve some feats of physical fitness that you didn’t know were possible, such as reaching the curtain railing on an 8-foot-high window.
-CBD oil for cats can help support calm and overall well-being when regularly used so that it can be a great addition to your crazy kitty’s daily routine.
+CBD oil for cats can help support calm and overall well-being when regularly used, so it can be a great addition to your crazy kitty’s daily routine.

 Hyperactive, Stressed-Out Cat

 Another of the common cat moods is the stressed-out kitty cat.
 While hyperactivity can be a sign of stress in cats, sometimes a stressed cat will hide under furniture and be more still and subdued.